Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/05. Conference Top Authors/README.md

 ![](/images/PBIConferenceTopAuthorsFilter(WWW).png "Using a visual to filter other visuals")

-### ConferencePapersStatistics (WWW).pbix
+### ConferenceTopAuthors (WWW).pbix

 This Power BI report file is for comparison.
-If you run the script as is then use ConferencePapersStatistics.pbit to create a Power BI report, the visualization and interaction should be indentical.
+If you run the script as is then use ConferenceTopAuthors.pbit to create a Power BI report, the visualization and interaction should be indentical.

 ## Resources